Xundrug/EPB/README.md

       * If use the default options, it will only update the ligand polar atom charges, and the default output is LigWithNewCharges.mol2

                                     EPBLigCharge.py -p 1g5s
+             the ouput file is: LigWithNewCharges.mol2

       * If you want to change the output file format, you can add -f options.
            * if you add the option -f pdb, eg:

                                     EPBLigCharge.py -p 1g5s -f pdb

              the ouput file is: LigWithNewCharges.pdb

-        * if you add the option -f None (that is to say contain pdb and mol2), eg:
+           * if you add the option -f None (that is to say output file contain pdb and mol2), eg:

                                     EPBLigCharge.py -p 1g5s -f None

              the ouput file is: LigWithNewCharges.mol2, LigWithNewCharges.pdb

       * If you want to change the output filename, you can add -o options

                                     EPBLigCharge.py -p 1g5s -o 1g5s_new

-       The output file is: 1g5s_new.mol2
+             the output file is: 1g5s_new.mol2

       * If you want to reserve the Intermediate file in order to understand the process, you can add -t 1 option, eg:

                                     EPBLigChrage.py -p 1g5s -t 1

-         The output: LigWithNewCharges.mol2, tmp_file
+             the output: LigWithNewCharges.mol2, tmp_file
-         The Intermediate file will saved as tmp_file, the file name and inforamtion write in tmp_file.dat
+             the middle temporary file will saved in tmp_file, the inforamtion of each temporary file write in tmp_file.dat, and you can use -n to define the temporary directory and the illustrate filename also change at the same time.

-   2、If you have a pdb file(eg: example1.pdb) and not contain ligand、confactor、ion or water
-      (default output filename: update_receptor), eg：

-                                   EPBLigCharge.py -p example1.pdb

-   3、If you have two file ----- one is protein file(format: pdb), and other is ligand file(format: pdb/mol2)
+   2、If you have two file ----- one is protein file(format: pdb), and other is ligand file(format: pdb/mol2)
                                  both of them is the protein file(format: pdb)

       * if protein file name is 1g5s_receptor.pdb and ligand file name is 1g5s_ligand.pdb(or 1g5s_ligand.mol2), eg:

                                     EPBLigCharge.py -p 1g5s_receptor.pdb -l 1g5s_ligand.pdb

                                     EPBLigCharge.py -p 1g5s_receptor.pdb -l 1g5s_ligand.mol2

-   *** For example 2 and example 3, the other option usage, you can get it from example 1.
+   *** For example 3, the other option usage, you can get it from example 1.
        You can give the options in any position, but make sure the option key close to the option.